-Dementia is a syndrome characterized by an appreciable deterioration in cognition resulting in behavioral problems and impairment in the activities of daily living.
-Decline in cognition is extensive, often affecting multiple domains of intellectual functioning.
+Dementia is a syndrome characterized by deterioration in cognition, resulting in impairment in the activities of daily living.
+Cognitive decline occurs in one or more cognitive domains.

-The majority of cases of dementia are caused by degenerative causes and by vascular causes.
+The majority of cases of dementia have degenerative and vascular causes.
 Other causes include infections, inflammatory diseases, neoplasm, toxic insults, metabolic disorders, and trauma.

 A number of conditions can present in a similar way to dementia syndrome and need to be considered during the evaluation.
 These include delirium, depression, amnestic syndromes, aphasia, and normal aging.